JessicaGarson/Introduction-to-OpenTelemetry-with-Flask/README.md

 ```

 ### Elastic APM bridge
 Another way to see telemetry data from your application in Elastic is to use the Elastic APM bridge.
 An example can be seen in [`elastic.py`](elastic.py).
+To run this code you will need to have enviornment variables set for `ELASTIC_APM_SECRET_TOKEN` and `ELASTIC_APM_SERVER_ENDPOINT`.

 First, you can install the Elastic APM bridge: